Editorial advisory

 Water Verdict

-Shelby County receives a good water quality assessment with a grade of A and a score of 71.1 out of 100.
+Shelby County, Alabama receives a good water quality assessment with a grade of A and a score of 71.1 out of 100.
 While the water supply is generally safe, occasional monitoring gaps or minor contaminant detections may occur.
+Separately, EPA ATTAINS assessments cover 43 water bodies in the county's watershed, with 53.5% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 1.5% — worth watching in drier seasons.

 Violation Context

-Shelby County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Shelby County, Alabama show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 0.5 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+This compliance record sits alongside an unusually deep monitoring archive: 33,098 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance